Tom Vandergriff: Car Dealerships

 Tom Vandergriff worked in his family's businesses including a chain of car dealerships.
 His father, Hooker, owned Vandergriff Chevrolet and Vandergriff Buick, until he split the dealerships between Vandergriff and Vandergriff's sister, Ginger.

 After losing his Congressional re-election bid, Vandergriff returned home to operate the family car dealerships.
 With a mountain of campaign debt, the Vandergriff family fortune had weakened.
 Then in 1989, Vandergriff's son, Victor Vandergriff, purchased the family's interest and steered it through the recession of the early 1990s.
 In 1997, Victor and a group of investors sold the car chain to V.T.
-Inc., where he would serve as the company's Vice President.
-Victor later served as Chairman of the Department of Motor Vehicles Board from 2009–2013 and in March 2013, was appointed by Governor Rick Perry to serve as a member of the Texas Transportation Commission.
+Inc., where he would serve as the company's vice president.
+Victor later served as Chairman of the Department of Motor Vehicles Board from 2009 to 2013 and in March 2013, was appointed by Governor Rick Perry to serve as a member of the Texas Transportation Commission.

 In 2014, Berkshire Hathaway Automotive INC. purchased V.T.
 Inc. Today, the dealership chain include Chevrolet, Toyota, Acura, Honda, and Hyundai.